IDIOT'S GUIDE TO SELECTING LOGS

 bigger than firewood, you will be teased about bringing in TOOTHPICKS and expecting giant planks.

 Blades cost $35.
 Some logs dull the blades faster than others - due to hardness and size of the log.
 I can saw cedar all day on the same blade.
 I'm lucky to get one hour of sawing out of a blade cutting large mesquite logs.
 We have recently changed our rates to include blades unless we hit nails or other foreign materials.
-Super large or dirty logs may also cost you an extra blade.
+But, if we hit nails or rocks you will pay for the blade.
+Also, super large or dirty logs may also cost you an extra blade.